What is a Personal Guarantee?

 Since personal guarantees are required for most small business loans, you have more options when signing one.
 Here are some of the small business loan options to consider:

-- Business term loans.
+- Business term loans

-- Business lines of credit.
+- Business lines of credit

-- SBA loans.
+- SBA loans

-- Merchant cash advances.
+- Merchant cash advances

-- Accounts receivable factoring.
+- Accounts receivable factoring

-- Working capital loans.
+- Working capital loans

-- Equipment financing.
+- Equipment financing

-- Bad credit business loans.
+- Bad credit business loans

-- ERTC advances.
+- ERTC advances

 Personal Guarantees – Final Thoughts

 Personal guarantees are standard practice in business financing.
 The U.S. Small Business Administration (SBA) requires a personal guarantee for any SBA loans, which are considered the gold standard of small business financing.
-Many online lenders and banks also require it.
+Many online lenders and banks also need it.

 The best way to protect yourself from the increased risks of a personal guarantee is to ensure you don’t default on the loan.
 If you can pay the loan off according to the set payment schedule, the personal guarantee never comes into effect.
 Setting aside some personal income or assets just in case of a default would also be advisable.